 - 3-inch brass butt hinges or butterfly hinges (2)

-- 1-by-4 boards for trim (quantity depends on size of canopy)
+- 1-by-4 boards for trim (quantity depends on the size of the canopy)

 - Wood glue

 - 1 1/4-inch brads